 For those not familiar with the software engineering concept, it’s relevance to ML and AI is important.
 The idea is that agility in engineering often comes at the cost of technical debt.
 Speed now, begets future (more painful) work.
 There are strategies and frameworks in software engineering to mitigate technical debt but many of them don’t account for the host of ML/AI specific debt that comes from advanced analytics processes.

 If you’re an analytics professional in a large enterprise trying to secure buy-in for future analytics investment, be aware of moving too quickly or taking your quick-win project farther than it needs to (or should go).
-It’s perfectly ok if your companies first foray into advanced analytics gets scrapped before seeing widespread deployment.
-Even if you have to go back to the drawing board, if you’re doing so with better and proper resources than when you started that first project, that’s really a win.

 For curious readers, we highly recommend the paper “Hidden Technical Debt in Machine Learning Systems” which serves as an excellent primer into the details of what makes technical debt exponentially tricky with ML.